strohs/raytracer/README.md

 #### Examples
-to generate the final scene from the book at a width of 1280 pixels, and a 4:3 aspect ratio:
+to generate the final scene from the second book with a width of 1280 pixels, and a 4:3 aspect ratio:
 > raytracer -w 1280 -a 1.33 -s 6

 to generate the same scene with increased image quality (set samples per pixel to 5000)
 > raytracer -w 1280 -a 1.33 -p 5000 -s 6

-this will increase the render time
+this greatly increase the render time.
+On a 4-core Intel 4770k running at 4.3GHz the total render time was

 The following command line options are also supported and can be viewed by running `raytracer -h`: